When it comes to employee onboarding, you need time to be on your side

 - Compliance: A part of orientation should include information about compliance and what is expected of the employees in order to avoid issues down the road.
 Knowing what applicable compliance laws relate to your specific organization protect the company and the employee.

-Moreover, advantages of effective employee onboarding are more than just informing the employee about organizational systems and conduct, but can help the employee in the long run with the organization through:
+Advantages of effective employee onboarding are more than just informing the employee about organizational systems and conduct.
+Onboarding training can help the employee and the organization in the long run through:

 Signs of a Poor New Employee Onboarding Program

-On the flip side, when new hire training is executed poorly and there’s a major disconnect between the organization and the employee, it becomes more likely that employees will pack up and leave you wondering what went wrong.
+On the flip side, when new-hire training is executed poorly and there’s a disconnect between the organization and the employee, it becomes more likely that employees will pack up and leave you wondering what went wrong.
 Signs of poor new employee training programs may include:

 High Employee Attrition/Turnover